 - Teach English or Another Language: Many people are seeking to learn how to learn English as a second language or want to be bilingual.
 If you know more than one language and have a drive to help others learn, this might be a great side gig for you.
 If you want to teach English to Chinese students, you can check out VIPKid.

 - Become an Influencer: If you have a large following or know how to build a fanbase on social networks, then you might be a perfect candidate for becoming an influencer.
-Some brands will pay the most popular Influencers on Instagram and TikTok thousands of dollars for a single post.
+Some brands will pay the most popular influencers on Instagram and TikTok thousands of dollars for a single post.
+Or, you can create your own community on places like Patreon or OnlyFans (which is for more than just adult content) to generate additional income.

-- Babysitting: Yeah, I’ll admit that this might not be the most unique side hustle, but it’s an easy way to make a little extra money if you have a friend with kids and nothing to do in the evening.
+- Babysitting: Yeah, I’ll admit that this might not be the most unique side hustle, even a teen can do this one, but it’s an easy way to make a little extra money if you have a friend with kids and nothing to do in the evening.

 - Become a Mystery Shopper: With apps like Field Agent and Easy Shift, you can buy items, take a picture of them, and then send requested information to a brand or company for money.
 Usually, you’ll also get a reimbursement for whatever you purchased so you can also save money while making money as a mystery shopper.